Derlexy/eldorrealms/README.md

-# eldorrealms
+# Eldor Realms Development

-This is a free time project of an RPG server.
+Eldor Realms is a project who pretends to develop a MMORPG server based on Tibia.